 If you’re coming from another EU country and already have a sim card you should check whether you have any data allowance left to use during your visit to Italy.
 Some sim card plans do limit how much data can be used in other countries so make sure you check the EU data roaming allowance before you arrive in Italy.

-You also need to check whether there’s a cap on how much data you can use.
-When I visited Italy, I was only allowed to use 12GB data of my Three Unlimited data plan before they’d start charging me.
+When I visited Italy, I was only allowed to use 12 GB data of from my Three Unlimited data plan before they’d start charging me.
 Some countries may have a higher or lower limit depending on how your country interpreted the EU data roaming laws.

-If you’re on a network like EE or Vodafone that has monthly addons for data roaming, you might find buying a local sim card is cheaper.
+If you’re on a network like EE or Vodafone that has monthly add-ons for data roaming, you might find buying a local sim card is cheaper.
 For example, Vodafone charges £2 per day for roaming if your plan doesn’t include 4 Xtra benefits.
-For a 2 week trip, that’ll be £24 which can be more expensive than just getting a local sim card.
+For a 2-week trip, that’ll be £24 which can be more expensive than just getting a local sim card.

 You must make sure your phone is unlocked so that you can use another network provider’s sim card.
 If it isn’t unlocked, you’ll need to contact your network provider and ask them to unlock it for you.
-If for some reason they won’t unlock it, you could always hire a mobile WiFi or pick up a cheap unlocked phone such as a Moto G6.
+If for some reason they won’t unlock it, you could always hire a mobile WiFi or pick up a cheap unlocked phone such as a Moto G Power.

 You should also check whether your phone is compatible with the Italian phone networks.
 Most popular brands, such as an iPhone, and Samsung Galaxy will be compatible but it’s always worth checking.
 To be able to use an Italian sim card, check that your phone can use any of the following network technologies:

 If it can use any of the above, then you’ll be able to use any sim card that uses the Vodafone, TIM or Wind Tre phone networks.

 If your phone can use any of the below technologies, it’ll be able to connect ot the Iliad network: